Carldkennedy/all_package_index/README.md

    # clone repository
    git clone https://github.com/Carldkennedy/all_package_index.git
    cd all_package_index
-   # Set up local environment
+   # Set up local conda environment
    ./setup_local.sh
    # This script completes pipeline and pushes changes from a new branch to the remote repository
    ./sync_stacks.sh